Bushfire safety and assistance available this summer

 - Western Australia – Department of Fire and Emergency Services.

-For more information about available assistance, visit the Australian Government’s National Bushfire Recovery Agency website.
+For more information about available assistance, visit the Australian Government's National Emergency Management Agency website.